paulwarren/nzde/dict/S/README.md

 ## salesman

-n. to be a (good etc.) salesman: to be given to vomiting (after booze)(See sale)
+n. to be a (good etc.) salesman: to be given to vomiting (after booze) (See sale)

 ## saleyard

-n. a pen or set of pens where farm livestock is sold(See also saleyards)
+n. a pen or set of pens where farm livestock is sold (See also saleyards)
 > 1946 Peng.
 N.W.
 27/48

 ## saleyard rig

 n. a countryman's best clothes: ?typical saleyard clothes - tweed coats and trousers and hats, or wide- brimmed hats

 ## saleyards

 <b>1</b> n.
-(Rural) a set of yards and pens used for the purposes of stock auctions [owned either by a local authority or sale agencies.](See also saleyard)
+(Rural) a set of yards and pens used for the purposes of stock auctions [owned either by a local authority or sale agencies.]
+(See also saleyard)

 n.